 PD is known to have physical and psychological impact; with a high incidence of clinical depression in men with PD; up to half of them admit to an adverse impact on their relationships, never mind the negative effect on their macho self -image and quality of sexual life.
 So they tend to suffer silently and so also their partners.

 Men with PD initially go through an Active or Acute phase characterized by dynamic and changing symptoms in particular penile pain and deformity on erection leading to increasing distress.
-Erections may or may not be compromised.
+Erections may or may

 Subsequently, the disease enters its Stable or Chronic phase, with the symptoms unchanged for 3 - 6 months with pain subsiding but deformity/curvature and induration/plaque remaining static.